To Innovate Don’t Mistake Symbols for Reality

 The same is true with groups of problem-solvers.
 Diverse perspectives and expertise–if brought together skillfully–really do produce impressive results.

-Bright individuals who have mastered different disciplines have much to offer each other in pursuit of a common goal, but they will need ways to secure enough common footing to have productive conversation.
-The good news is that there are two ways to increase that likelihood:
+Bright individuals who have mastered different disciplines have much to offer each other in pursuit of a common goal.

 As we’ve discussed, it takes more than comfy chairs and hallway space to turn great intentions into quantum results.
 Start by proving to your troops that you’re a zealot for break-through results, not just another innovation cultie who wants everything better, but nothing different.